-His parents’ hard work eventually won them work that allowed the family to move out of the projects into the suburbs.
+His parents’ hard work eventually won them work that allowed the family to move to a more comfortable living situation.
 Vincent applied to culinary school in Traverse City.
 Yet, he was disenchanted, learning techniques that his accomplished father, who had cooked for both Amway and DeVos, had already taught him.
 He would play with assignments, creating meals that deviated from the recipes the instructors dispersed.

 “If you follow recipes you’re cheating, you’re following a formula,” Vincent declares.
 Perhaps this philosophy comes from his heritage: In Jamaica every region cooks chicken curry a little differently.
 They have different vegetables in season, different flavor preferences, different techniques for cooking.
 The usual, structured culinary system of apprenticeship and hierarchy doesn’t work for Vincent either.
 He wants to create his own food, build his own restaurant, layer flavors the way his palate guides him – which leads us to Irie.

 Vincent developed the concept for Irie and pitched it to his father, who agreed to back it.
-Irie itself is a brand, meaning the name can cover a line of drinks, microwavable meals, and any other ideas he comes up with.
-Irie.Kitchen – fresh, casual, healthy, and local – is the restaurant itself.
-It will serve Caribbean food, pulling from the Jamaican roots, with hefty, comforting, family style portions.
-He hopes to source from local farmers and work from a basic menu while adding in seasonal variation.
+Irie itself is a brand, meaning the name can cover a line of drinks, frozen meals, and any other ideas he comes up with.
+Irie.Kitchen – fresh, casual, organic, and local – is the restaurant itself.
+It will serve Caribbean food, pulling from the Jamaican roots.
+He hopes to source from organic local farmers and work from a basic menu while adding in seasonal variation.
 There will be vegan and vegetarian options – jerk mushrooms and curried garbanzo beans for starters.
 He wants to create slow food for this fast-food loving generation.
 Irie.Kitchen will be quick, easy, comforting, and affordable but retain its nutrition, seasonality, integrity, and (perhaps most importantly) flavor.

 Technology and video will be incorporated to capture the interest of today’s tech-savvy culture.
 A lookbook featuring food (a staple in the fashion industry) will replace the cookbook most restaurants produce.
 He already has created brief how-to videos and posted them on Instagram to help more people learn how to create delicious food.
 On top of it, he’s working on cooking fifteen turkeys to distribute to families for the holidays.
 The youthful exuberance Vincent approaches these ventures with is impossible to deny.